kunal8282/NetflicClone/README.md

 - Build SignIn and SignUp Form Component
 - Validate function for form
 - Authenatication using Firebase
+- Add Protected Route to the component (Takeaway : Do not use Navigate hook in useEffect, for Protected Route)

 # Feature / Planning